-The third tiers cities market is more lucrative in 2021
+Chinese third tiers cities are becoming more lucrative in 2021

 For many years, companies have invested their resources in first tiers cities, where there is the highest concentration of rich people.
 Recently, many brands have understood that the market in lower-tier cities has developed because people in these cities are becoming richer.

 So, many luxury brands (and not only) began to invest in lower tiers cities to leverage the new purchasing power, especially that of the youngest layer of the population, that are more curious about new trends and products.

 But even more interesting is to know that according to Baidu’s big data, especially the market of third tier-cities has particularly increased.
 This factor is very important because highlights the high potentiality of these areas where competition is much less strong.